 The final statement presented is the Statement of Cash Flows which presents detailed information about the cash activity of the institution during the year.
 The statement is divided into five parts.
 The first part deals with operating cash flows and shows the net cash used by the operating activities of the institution.
 The second section reflects cash flows from non-operating activities.
 This section reflects the cash received and spent for non-operating (state appropriations plus federal grants and loans), non-investing, and non-capital purposes.
 The third section reflects the cash flows from the purchase of capital buildings and equipment and any borrowings (Bond Issues) used for the funding those capital purchases.
 The fourth section deals with cash flows from investing activities.
-The fifth section summarizes any cash transactions that would impact any prior year adjustments made during the current fiscal year.
+The fifth and final section reconciles the net cash used for the operating income or loss reflected on the Statement of Revenues, Expenses and Changes in Net Position.